You have accessed the NEBP Atmospheric Science course. If you are looking for the Engineering course, it is here

 This course offers an introduction to academic scientific ballooning and a NASA-funded project called the Nationwide Eclipse Ballooning Project (NEBP).
 The course previews an upcoming field campaign during which teams across the nation will launch weather balloons into the stratosphere and collect data during two solar eclipses: an annular eclipse on Oct.
 14, 2023, and a total solar eclipse on April 8, 2024.

-Some participating teams will present this content as part of an instructor-led course in Spring 2023; other participating team members will access this content in an asynchronous manner.
-No matter the method, all content included in this course outline should be studied prior to Pod Leader workshops in May 2023 and student work in Summer 2023.
+Some participating teams will present this content as part of an instructor-led course; other participating team members will access this content in an asynchronous manner.
+No matter the method, all content included in this course outline should be studied and mastered prior to the annular eclipse in October 2023.

 Prerequisites for this course material